subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 And still, still riding the afterglow, still lit up with the conviction that what I’d seen was real and important and worth sharing: “Dad, if you tried it, just once, you’d understand —”

 He takes me by the arm.
 Down the hall to the bathroom.
-Tips the vial over the toilet.
-Nearly a hundred purple barrels swirl and disappear.
+Forces me to tip the vial over the toilet.
+One hundred purple barrels swirl and disappear.

 One flush.
 One hundred dollars.
 One conversation that never happens.